MASSAGE POLICIES AND PROCEDURES $70/50min

-Please arrive 15 minutes prior to your scheduled start time to complete paperwork and prepare for your massage.
+Please arrive 10 minutes prior to your first appointment to complete paperwork and prepare for your massage.
 This allows for a relaxed and unhurried experience

 CANCELLATION / RESCHEDULE / NO-SHOW POLICY

 Failure to show up for your appointment OR provide at least 24 hour notice of cancellation/reschedule will result in a $35 fee.

 We will retain this amount from your pre-payment and the balance will remain on your account as a credit for future use.

 If you did not pre-pay for some reason, $35 will be due prior to booking any future visits.